ProductosAI/technical-test/rodrigo-applydigital-dialogflow/README.md

 ## Description

 Solution developed to complete two objectives:
-- 1: Allow clients to chat with a chatbot.
+- Allow clients to chat with a chatbot.
 In this case, DialogFlow;
-- 2. Allow clients to store user data and retrieve them.
+- Allow clients to store user data and retrieve them.

-## Setup
+## DialogFlow Setup

 We need a valid DialogFlow agent and a Google Console account to use this project.
 To generate them, these steps should be followed:
 - Access https://dialogflow.cloud.google.com/;
 - Click on 'Create Agent' or 'New Agent';
 - Name it as you like;